abhishekhemrajani/azure-content/articles/hyper-v-recovery-manager-san.md

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SRSAN_ProviderRegKeyServerName.png)

 9. In **Initial cloud metadata** sync select whether you want to synchronize metadata for all clouds on the VMM server with the vault.
 This action only needs to happen once on each server.
-If you don't want to synchronize all clouds, you can leave this setting unchecked and synchronize each cloud in
+If you don't want to synchronize all clouds, you can leave this setting unchecked and synchronize each cloud individually in the cloud properties in the VMM console.
-10.
-11. idually in the cloud properties in the VMM console.

 10. The **Data Encryption** option isn’t relevant in this scenario.